 Symptom Monitoring – We are in direct contact with doctors and other health agencies.
 Should one of our residents or staff present any COVID-related symptoms (such as fever, cough, or shortness of breath) we are prepared to contact the responding physician and have expedited testing.

-– Our care model focuses on a soothing environment and engaging activities to stimulate cognition and support well-being.
+Activities – Our care model focuses on a soothing environment and engaging activities to stimulate cognition and support well-being.
 Even under lock-down, when entertainers from the outside are not able to perform for our residents, we strive to maintain a schedule of stimulating activities.
-(Click here for calendar of activities

 We will continue keeping our efforts as transparent as possible to assure all family members that we are doing everything within our power to keep everyone safe and get us through this epidemic.